 These images were from the final stages of the whitebox level before porting it into the game project.

 STEP 6: CONTINUE WORK

-Currently I am still working on the game and level in engine.
+From Sept-Dec 2018 I continued work on the game and level in engine.
 Placing art assets, recreating compositions created during whiteboxing, softening the terrain, and ways to break up the horizon lines.
-It is all about making major and minor tweaks to get the perfect feel as the player walks through the level.
+It is all about making tweaks to get the perfect feel as the player walks through the level.